LaMitaOne/skia-flowmotion/README.md

 - ZoomSelectedToFull, RotateAllBy, and more functions
 - Holographic background (triple layer sine-wave refraction)
 - HotZoom, Breathing, Glow, Captions, SmallPic overlays
 - Full live editor in demo (colors, sizes, toggles)
+- InfoPanel with animated slidein on selected pic

 ### Try it!
 Grab the repo, run the sample, and watch the magic.